 Let’s say you’re excluded from an event.
 In such a situation, your brain perceives a threat to your status, triggering a release of the stress hormone cortisol, which can impact your creativity and productivity.
 Alternatively, if you have a positive experience – such as receiving praise at work – your brain perceives fairness, which triggers a surge of dopamine, ‘the happy hormone’, making you eager to pursue more rewards.

-- Autonomy – working from home has reduced the boundaries between our personal and professional lives.
-Many people may be thrilled that the hybrid working model is here to stay, but the control we used to have over small things, like keeping meetings short or switching off at five o’clock, has been superceded by constant digital meetings and trying to ignore emails after hours.
+- Autonomy – Working from home has reduced the boundaries between our personal and professional lives.
+Many people may be thrilled that the hybrid working model is here to stay, but the control we used to have over small things, like keeping meetings short or switching off at 5 pm, has been superseded by constant digital meetings and trying to ignore emails after hours.

-- Fairness – it’s fair to say that until COVID hit, most of us had no idea that our state premiers controlled borders, could impose a curfew, or ban us from having visitors at home.
+- Fairness – It’s fair to say that until the pandemic hit, most of us had no idea that our state premiers controlled borders, could impose a curfew, or ban us from having visitors at home.

 Regardless of personal views of lockdowns and vaccine campaigns, it is universally felt that our fair-mindedness has been challenged.
 The bewilderment of supermarket shelves stripped bare and people fighting over toilet paper has become commonplace.

-If you’re keen to learn more about the SCARF model, David Rock talks about how it can be used to influence people in this eight-minute video – offering insight into the science behind our behaviours, as well as examples of the implications for each of the five domains.
-Hopefully you can apply these strategies to defuse your own, and your colleagues’ threat responses; to make for a happier, more productive community.
+If you’re keen to learn more about the SCARF model, David Rock talks about how it can be used to influence people in this short video (08:16) – offering insight into the science behind our behaviours, as well as examples of the implications for each of the five domains.
+Hopefully you can apply these strategies to defuse your own, and your colleagues’ threat responses – to make for a happier, more productive community.

 – The Coach Place Global